mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 The above increases the work not only for the SIG Storage community which has to cherry pick the fix but also to cluster administrators who have to update existing CSI Driver integrations in previous k8s releases bumping the CSI Sidecars

-To avoid this propogation issue, cluster administrators have the following options:
+To avoid this propagation issue, cluster administrators have the following options:
 - Use the same version of CSI Sidecars in previous k8s integrations

 ![sidecar version strategies of gke](./aio3.png)